Insight into College of West Anglia’s Access to Medicine (HE) Course

 Epidemiology

 Covers patterns of human disease from Cholera to HIV/AIDS.
-You’ll be required to complete an assignment on a topic given to you (in 2022 this was HIV/AIDS and it’s prevalence around the globe).
+You’ll be required to complete an assignment on a topic given to you (in 2022 this was HIV/AIDS and its prevalence around the globe).
 You will also be required to complete an end-of-year exam graded at pass/fail.

 Numerical Data and Statistics

-Covers basic Maths GCSE content all the way through to Level 7 Statistics!
+Covers basic Maths GCSE content all the way through to Level 7 Statistics.
 These classes cover various statistical methods you’ll see at medical school such as Pearson’s Coefficient, Spearman’s Rank and T-Test’s; all of which you’ll use during your own research project towards the end of the year (and during medical school).

 Professional Behaviours and HE Study Skills